 We know we have strong public support.
 If we work together, in UNISON branches and workplaces across the UK we can get the government to deliver on NHS pay.

-Writing to local papers is a powerful way to grab MPs attention and pressure them into action to secure NHS workers the pay rise they deserve.
+You could also write to your local paper which is another powerful way to grab MP’s attention.
 Read some tips on writing to your local newspaper here.

 You can send your photos to email@example.com